Another

 years after

-our Roadside Rest became Nathan's, the "Kiddieland
+our Roadside Rest became Nathan's, the "Kiddieland"

-Park" area next door was taken over by Jazzbo, and it was renamed "JazzboLand."
+amusement park area next door was taken over by Jazzbo, and it was renamed "JazzboLand."

 From 1961 until it closed in 1965, Jazzbo